Void-Crew-Modding-Team/Flashlight/Flashlight/ReleaseFiles/README_Template.md

 Version [ModVersion]
 For Game Version [GameVersion]
 Developed by [Authors]
 Requires VoidManager [VoidManagerVersion]

 ---------------------

-### 💡 Function(s)
+### 💡 Function - [Description]

+- Can change Player flashlight options  (Locally visible)
+- Can change Other players flashlight options (Locally visible)

+Flashlight options
+	- Colour
+	- Radius
+	- Range
+	- Intensity
+	- Area of effect Flashlight
-- [Description]
+	- Rainbow mode (Synced)

+- Flashlight options are saved as profiles.
+- Flashlight profiles can be imported or exported.

 ### 🎮 Client Usage

--
+- Enter the F5 Menu labelled `[UserModName] Config` to customise flashlights.

+### 👥 Flashlight import / export

+Drag and drop `[ProfileName].cfg` into `Void Crew\BepInEx\config\FlashlightProfiles`

+For exporting, take said file and share it.

 ### 👥 Multiplayer Functionality

-# Note to mod developer: Remove all but one, and describe any custom functionality.
 - ✅ Client
-  - Only the client needs this mod.
+  - Only the client needs and can see this mods effects.
-- ✅ Host
-  - Only the host needs this mod.
-- ✅ Session
-  - Requires the room to be marked as Mod_Session.
-- ✅ All
-  - All players must have this mod installed.

 ---------------------